Chart Color Schemes

 South Granville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects expected to impact this region.
-Notable initiatives include Cumberland LED Street Lighting Program, Parramatta Road Urban Amenity Improvement Program Auburn, Rail Service Improvement Program, and LOOP Business Park.
-The following list details those most pertinent:.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Cumberland LED Street Lighting Program, Parramatta Road Urban Amenity Improvement Program Auburn, Rail Service Improvement Program, and LOOP Business Park.

 Professional plan users can use the search below to filter and access additional projects.